vendasta/marketplace-documentation/docs/Other/marketplace_webhooks.md

 Details:

+We always convert non-USD values to USD.
+While partners can pay in USD, AUD, or CAD for digital ads and potentially other products, Vendasta only pays vendors in USD.
+The currency related fields below are used to provide transparency (to vendors) in cross currency variable priced purchases.

 - **currency** _The currency in which the spend/budget is being requested._
 - **requested_value** _The requested new spend value/budget, in cents (or smallest denomination in other currencies)._
 - **conversion_currency** _The currency that the original spend/budget was converted to._